Coronavirus: EU hasn't placed any new AstraZeneca orders | DW | 09.05.2021

-The announcement comes after the bloc launched legal action against AstraZeneca over delivery delays.
+The announcement comes after the bloc launched legal proceedings against AstraZeneca over delivery delays.

 The European Union has not yet placed any new orders for AstraZeneca vaccines beyond June when the current contract ends, European Internal Market Commissioner Thierry Breton said on Sunday.